PyBites-Open-Source/karmabot/README.md

 KARMABOT_GENERAL_CHANNEL
 : The channel id of your main channel in slack.
 Initially, you can fill in a placeholder.
 Once you've run your own Karmabot for the first time, you can ask it as admin in private chat via `@Karmabot general_channel_id`.
 This will return a value starting with `C`, e.g., `C0123XYZ`.
 Replace your placeholder with this value.

+KARMABOT_LOG_CHANNEL
+: The channel id (Cxyz) of the channel the bot logs karma point changes to (e.g. "bobtester2's karma increased to 9")

 KARMABOT_ADMINS
 : The [slack user ids](https://api.slack.com/methods/users.identity) of the users that should have admin command access separated by commas.